scalable-matrix/H2Pack/README.md

 the evaluation of their own kernel functions.
 * HSS hierarchical block low-rank representations are also available, including ULV decomposition and solve.
-* A Matlab version of H2Pack is available in [this repo](https://github.com/xinxing02/H2Pack-Matlab).
+* A MATLAB version of H2Pack is available in [this repo](https://github.com/xinxing02/H2Pack-Matlab).

 **Limitations**